NPC Events

 Introduction

-To clearly trace where actions come from, Cloud Native Build strictly distinguishes between UI interactions and automated interactions.
+Cloud Native Build differentiates between UI interactions and automated interactions.

-In Cloud Native Build, these automated interactions are collectively referred to as NPC (Non-Player Character) behaviors, and the actor identity is displayed uniformly as NPC.
+Automated interactions are collectively referred to as NPC (Non-Player Character) behaviors, with the actor displayed as NPC.

-- Auto reply: NPCs can automatically reply to Issue or PR comments, for example by answering questions or generating code review suggestions
+- Auto reply: Automatically reply to Issue or PR comments, e.g., answering questions or generating code review suggestions

-- Work Mode: After Work Mode is enabled, NPCs can write code autonomously, push code, create branches, submit PRs, and help resolve Issues
+- Work Mode: When enabled, NPCs can write code, push code, create branches, submit PRs, and help resolve Issues

-- Custom behaviors: Users can define custom NPC roles and behaviors to support personalized automation scenarios
+- Custom behaviors: Support custom NPC roles and behaviors

 NPC Events